Vaughn College of Aeronautics and Technology: Aviation

 Vaughn College has designed degree programs for aviation school students interested in becoming professional pilots and other entry-level operations careers in the aviation industry, as well as related government agencies.
 All aircraft operations (flight) degree programs offered by Vaughn College of Aeronautics and Technology include the academic liberal arts and sciences, as well as specific courses in flight that also count as the "ground school" portion of flight instruction.
 In order to complete Vaughn College's degree programs, students must complete all degree requirements, as well as pass the Federal Aviation Administration's (FAA) written pilot exams.
 Students may also choose to complete an AAS or BS degree in aircraft operations without completing the flight portion.
 These students are also eligible to participate in the FAA's Air Traffic Control Collegiate Training Initiative.
 Students have the option of pursuing careers with aviation-related government agencies such as the FAA or the National Transportation Safety Board.
 FAA ground qualifications also assist students in a variety of aviation careers, including ground instructor, flight dispatcher, accident investigator, aviation administrator and aviation researcher.

 ROTC

-Students may participate in the Air Force ROTC program headquartered at Manhattan College.
+Students may participate in the Air Force ROTC program headquartered at Manhattan University.
 Students may participate in the U.S. Army ROTC program through NYC Army ROTC, headquartered at Fordham University.